mrd1234/CouchbaseDocumentExpirySetter/README.md

 -e, --expiry       Required.
 The number of minutes to set as expiry time for each document

--s, --batchsize    The number of documents to request from Couchbase REST service for processing
+-v, --viewname     Required.
+The Couchbase map/reduce view used to get document ids

--v, --viewname     The Couchbase map/reduce view used to query documents with no expiry value
+-s, --batchsize    The number of documents to request from Couchbase REST service for processing (default = 2000)

--a, --apiport      The port the Couchbase REST API responds to
+-a, --apiport      The port the Couchbase REST API responds to (default = 8092)

 --help             Display this help screen.